TobisMa/johnny/README.md

 ### shortcuts for buttons like `ram --> db`
 Those shortcuts are in VIM style meaning you need to enter command mode first by pressing <kbd>:</kbd> or <kbd>v</kbd>.
 Afterwards you type the commmand from the list below.
 Then press <kbd>⏎ Enter</kbd> to emulate pressing the button.
 While in command mode you can press <kbd>Esc</kbd> or <kbd>Ctrl</kbd><kbd>C</kbd>.
 While in command mode all basic shortcuts above are disabled.

-NOTE: Currently, visual feedback is still missing.
-Use Dev Tools to view what is happening in command mode.
+The visual feedback is in command mode in the bottom left corner

 #### List of commands in command mode
 | Command | Button |